SalomePlatform/shaper/src/ConstructionPlugin/doc/pointFeature.rst

 .. centered::
    **Along an edge**

 To create a point, select an edge in a viewer and define a distance along the edge, where point will be defined.
 This distance can be defined by an absolute value or by a relative one as a ratio to the edge length.
-The direction of the edge can be reversed by the corresponded check box.
+The direction of the edge can be reversed by the corresponding check-box.

 **TUI Commands**: